VILLASframework/documentation/node/types/File.md

 # File {#node-type-file}

-The `file` node-type can be used to log or replay samples to / from disk.
+The @ref node-type-file node-type can be used to log or replay samples to / from disk.

 # Configuration {#node-config-file}